-In August 2018, the FASB issued new guidance on long-duration contracts (ASU 2018-12, Financial Services-Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts).
-This new guidance is effective for fiscal years beginning after January 1, 2023.
-The amendments to Topic 944 will result in significant changes to the measurement, presentation and disclosure requirements for long-duration insurance contracts.
+In August 2018, the FASB issued new guidance on long-duration contracts (ASU 2018-12, Financial Services-Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts ("LDTI")).
+LDTI is effective for fiscal years beginning after January 1, 2023.
+LDTI will result in significant changes to the measurement, presentation and disclosure requirements for long-duration insurance contracts.
 A summary of the most significant changes is provided below: